pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 Values of fields in the list of resource objects can reference a number of pre-defined parameters.
 The available parameters are:

-- ``session_id`` - A unique ID for the workshop instance within the workshop environment.
+* ``session_id`` - A unique ID for the workshop instance within the workshop environment.
-- ``session_namespace`` - The namespace created for and bound to the workshop instance.
-This is the namespace unique to the session and where a workshop can create its own resources.
+* ``session_namespace`` - The namespace created for and bound to the workshop instance.
+This is the namespace unique to the session and where a workshop can create their own resources.
-- ``environment_name`` - The name of the workshop environment.
+* ``environment_name`` - The name of the workshop environment.
 For now this is the same as the name of the namespace for the workshop environment.
-Don't rely on their being the same, and use the most appropriate to cope with any future change.
+Don't rely on them being the same, and use the most appropriate to cope with any future change.
-- ``workshop_namespace`` - The namespace for the workshop environment.
-This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop instance runs as exists.
+* ``workshop_namespace`` - The namespace for the workshop environment.
+This is the namespace where all deployments of the workshop instances are created, and where the service account that the workshop instance runs as exists.
-- ``service_account`` - The name of the service account the workshop instance runs as and which has access to the namespace created for that workshop instance.
+* ``service_account`` - The name of the service account the workshop instance runs as, and which has access to the namespace created for that workshop instance.
-- ``ingress_domain`` - The host domain under which hostnames can be created when creating ingress routes.
+* ``ingress_domain`` - The host domain under which hostnames can be created when creating ingress routes.
-- ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.
+* ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.

 The syntax for referencing one of the parameters is ``$(parameter_name)``.